In this overview, we explain how to understand the results of your completed Local Search Audit report.

 In this section, we summarize the findings from all the pages that we audit on your site (a maximum of 200 pages).
 You can view page-specific results in the Appendix at the end of the report.

 We use a complex formula to calculate your overall score for this section.
-Please view our FAQs to understand how this score is worked out.

 a) Technical results

 Page Load Speed: This is a measure of how quickly your landing page loads when viewed using a desktop device — we get this score from Google's PageSpeed Insights API, which checks to see if the page uses common performance best practices to load quickly.
 The faster a page loads, the better the experience for your users.
 Scores range from 0 to 100 points, where 100 is the optimum score.